 The Kuder assessments are subject to ongoing research to ensure their reliability and validity and freedom from ethnic, gender, cultural, and linguistic bias.
 This process is guided by Dr. Hoi Suen, Pennsylvania State University Distinguished Professor Emeritus of educational psychology whose areas of specialization include psychometrics, educational assessment, and evaluation.

-The target reliability, validity, and fairness of all Kuder assessments – in both original and localized forms – is to meet or exceed the 1999 as well as the 2014 Standards for Educational and Psychological Testing established by the Joint Committee on Test Standards by the American Educational Research Association, the American Psychological Association, and the National Council on Measurement in Education; as well as guidelines established by the International Test Commission.
+The target reliability, validity, and fairness of all Kuder assessments – in both original and localized forms – is to meet or exceed the 1999 as well as the 2014 Standards for Educational and Psychological Testing established by the Joint Committee on Testing Practices established by the American Educational Research Association, the American Psychological Association, and the National Council on Measurement in Education; as well as guidelines established by the International Test Commission.

 Our assessments are just one part of a robust platform.